jupyter/nbclient/README.md

 ## Python Version Support

-This library currently supports python 3.5+ verisons.
+This library currently supports python 3.5+ versions.
 As minor python versions are officially sunset by the python org nbclient will similarly drop support in the future.